Calling non-professional users of homeopathy to participate in a research study.

 - Are available for one of the scheduled group interview sessions

-- Identify using homeopathy in any of the following ways:
+- Identify using homeopathy in any of the following ways or having been prescribed remedies in these ways by a professional homeopath:

 - repeated dosing of remedies without professional supervision